A Practical Guide to Prioritizing Project Tasks

 1. Time-Management Matrix

-• Quadrant 1: Urgent and Important, for example, upcoming deadlines.
-This quadrant is often efined by crisis.
+• Quadrant 1 – Urgent and Important, for example, upcoming deadlines.
+This quadrant is often defined by crisis.

-• Quadrant 2: Not urgent but important, for example, planning and setting goals.
+• Quadrant 2 – Important but not urgent, for example, planning and setting goals.
 This quadrant generates higher quality work.

 As a project manager, you are likely spending significant time in Quadrant 1, which is often frantic.
-Proper planning, prioritization, and addressing the root cause of problems ultimately lead to less time in Quadrant 1 and more focus on Quadrant 2.
+But with better project planning, prioritization, and proactive problem-solving, it’s possible to shift more focus to Quadrant 2—where quality work happens.

 2. The ABC Method

-The ACB Method recommends assigning a value to tasks as follows:
+The ABC Method recommends assigning a value to tasks as follows:

 When implementing this approach, finish tasks marked as A before moving to B and so on.

-Armed with your priority list, you are ready to create a task list for today.
-Focus on today’s list only, picking just one or two important tasks to work on.
+Once your list is sorted, choose just one or two A-level tasks to tackle today.
+Keep it realistic.
 A useful tip is to underestimate how much you can get done and overestimate how long it will take.

 Team Prioritization Methods

-• Step 1: Start by asking ‘What are you and your team trying to achieve?’.
-Determining short and long terms goals will highlight which activities are valuable or irrelevant.
+Start by asking “What are we trying to achieve?”
+Determining short-term and long-term project goals will highlight which activities are valuable or irrelevant.
 Identifying these goals will also motivate and engage your team.

 Stakeholder Prioritization Methods